revathyramanan/C3AN-Nourich/readme.md

 * Compact Focus: Mission-critical enterprise applications are prevalent not only in organizations with substantial computational resources but also across various industries.
 This underscores the necessity of developing applications and systems that can operate effectively on modest hardware configurations, ensuring accessibility to a broader user base.
 In the case of Nourich, it is essential for these models to be deployable on mobile devices, enabling users to capture images of food and query its suitability in the context of diabetes.

 * Neurosymbolic AI: In high-stakes domains, where incorrect outputs could have detrimental consequences, end-to-end embedding-based models may not be suitable.
 Embeddings, being approximation vectors that map words into embedding spaces, inherently involve information loss due to their approximative nature.
 Consequently, errors can arise, and when compounded within a complex pipeline, the magnitude of these errors can escalate.
 Therefore, there is a critical need for neurosymbolic models, where neural components are responsible for pattern recognition, and symbolic components support decision-making, ensuring greater accuracy and reliability.
 The 14 foundational elements ensure trustworthy AI systems while neurosymbolic nature facilitates development of these 14 elements.
-The necessity of 14 foundational elements are described in Table \ref{tab:14features}.

 The system incorporates several types of knowledge to enhance recipe analysis.
 Taxonomy refers to the hierarchical relationships among entities, where cooking methods and ingredient categories are organized in a structured manner.
 Causal knowledge captures the effects of specific events, such as how grilling meat produces carcinogens.
 Logical Constructs are curated for recipe analysis, where rules like "if an ingredient is high in cholesterol, it is unsuitable for diabetes" help guide decision-making.
 Furthermore, the system uses Rules to infer implicit knowledge, such as the rule that if the carbohydrate-to-fiber ratio of an ingredient is 10:1, it can be classified as a whole grain, suitable for diabetes; otherwise, it is not considered whole grain.
 Such variety of knowledge incorporation also demonstrates the need for neurosymbolic systems.